Klipper3d/klipper/docs/Config_Changes.md

 ## Changes

+20251023: An option `axis` has been added to `[carriage <name>]` sections for `generic_cartesian` kinematics, allowing arbitrary names for primary carriages.
+Users are encouraged to explicitly specify `axis` option now.

 20251010: During normal printing the command processing will now attempt to stay one second ahead of printer movement (reduced from two seconds previously).